Prince Wolf: Estonia

 In Estonian variants, the heroine's father promises her to an animal husband (a dog, a wolf, a bear), or she is destined by fate to be his bride.
 Either way, the heroine marries the animal, who discards his animal disguise at night.
 She breaks the taboo on him and he vanishes.
-The heroine follows her husband into hell, where she is made to perform tasks for the devil, including going to the devil's sister.
+The heroine follows her husband into Hell, where she is made to perform tasks for the devil (Vanapagan), including going to the devil's sister.
 Estonian scholarship, however, indexes this narrative sequence under type ATU 425A, Koer peigmeheks ("The Dog as Bridegroom").

 In a Seto tale collected by folklorist Ello Kirss Säärits from teller Paraskevja Prants with the title Must pini, translated to Estonian as Must koer (English: "Black Dog"), an old couple has three unmarried daughters.
 One night, the woman tells the girls the dog cannot eat at their table, so the youngest goes to give some bones to the animal.
 Suddenly, a black dog appears and takes the girl to a house in the lake, where the girl is forced to perform tasks: first, she is to wash white wool black.
 She goes to the stream and cannot fulfill the task, when the black dog appears to her and asks for a kiss; she refuses him at first, then relents, and the dog then dives the wool into the stream.
 Next, she is to wash the black wool back to white.
 Again, the black dog asks for a kiss, she gives it to him, and the animal dives the black wool in the water to turn it white.
 On the third day, the girl is ordered to go to the village; the black dog intercepts her and advises her how to proceed: take some bread with her to throw to some dogs, carry a whip and use it to shoo away some snakes, and give a hook to an old man.
 The girl begins her journey and gives the bread to some dogs, whips some snakes away from her and gives a hook to an old man, then enters a house in the village.
 The girl is given a living snake as a meal during her stay there, but on the first day, she hides the snake under the table and on the second day under her chair; her host asks where the food is, and the food reveals its location.
 On the third day, the girl throws the snake through the window to fool her hosts.
 At last, she leaves the village and meets a person on the road, who gives her some matches for her to see the black dog at night.
 The girl returns to the house and goes to sleep, then lights up the match to better see the black dog: a handsome youth is beside her, whom the tale explains was at the end of his canine curse.
 The youth regains human form and marries the girl.